rnkwilliams/aws-cloud-resume-challenge-backend/README.md

 # Cloud Resume Challenge Project Backend

 This project is a serverless full-stack web application built based on the [Cloud Resume Challenge](https://cloudresumechallenge.dev/).
-It consists of a front and back end hosted on AWS services, with infrastructure managed using Terraform.
+It consists of a front and backend hosted on AWS services, with infrastructure managed using Terraform.
 The CI/CD pipeline is implemented using GitHub Actions, and testing is conducted using Cypress.

 The frontend portion of this project can be found in this [repository](https://github.com/rnkwilliams/aws-cloud-resume-challenge-frontend).
 The deployed web app can be found [here](https://www.ranikaresume.com/).